datamapio/geoid/CH/municipality/2014/README.md

 The file [glg2014.csv](https://github.com/datamapio/geoid/blob/master/CH/municipality/2014/g1g14.csv) contains 2356 municipalities.
 So let's figure out the difference and the reason for the difference.

-##THE DIFFERENCE: The Kommunanzen or Comunanzas
+##The Difference: The Kommunanzen or Comunanzas

 The following are part of glg2014.csv, but not part of election data